ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 can be easily automated is to create a `service account <https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances>`_ and use the associated JSON key file.

-Once you have your service account, download the aJSON key file.
+Once you have your service account, download the JSON key file.
 This is a private key for accessing the cluster.
-Ssecure it just as you would an SSH private key file.
+Secure it just as you would an SSH private key file.

 Use the following command, changing the path and name of the key file, to authenticate with the cluster: